cloudfoundry/cli/README.md

 * API tracing to terminal (using `CF_TRACE=true`, `-v` option or `cf config --trace`) doesn't work well with some CLI plugin commands.
 Trace to file works fine.
 On Linux, `CF_TRACE=/dev/stdout` works too.
 See [this Diego-Enabler plugin issue](https://github.com/cloudfoundry-attic/Diego-Enabler/issues/6) for more information.
 * .cfignore used in `cf push` must be in UTF-8 encoding for CLI to interpret correctly.
 * On Linux, when encountering message "bash: .cf: No such file or directory", ensure that you're using the [correct binary or installer for your architecture](https://askubuntu.com/questions/133389/no-such-file-or-directory-but-the-file-exists).
-* Using non-refactored commands with verbose mode turned on will display the refresh token in the terminal.

 ## Filing Issues & Feature Requests